sveinbjornt/Platypus/Documentation/Documentation.md

 ### Credits

 Platypus was conceived and created by me, [Sveinbjorn Thordarson](mailto:sveinbjorn@sveinbjorn.org).
-The Platypus application icon – [Hexley](http://www.hexley.com/), the Darwin mascot – was created by Jon Hooper, who was kind enough to grant me permission to use it.
+The  application icon was created by [Drífa Líftóra](http://drifaliftora.is).

 Thanks go to Troy Stephens, the original author of the [IconFamily](http://iconfamily.sourceforge.net/) class used for icon handling in Platypus, Bryan D K Jones, author of [VDKQueue](https://github.com/bdkjones/VDKQueue), Gianni Ceccarelli for contributing code on authenticated script execution, Matt Gallagher for secure temp file code, and Andy Matuschak for the [Sparkle](http://sparkle-project.org) update framework.
 [Stack Overflow](http://stackoverflow.com) and the [OmniGroup](https://www.omnigroup.com) Mac development mailing list and have also been invaluable over the years.